Create an Amazon Web Services (AWS) Account

 If you already have an AWS account, scroll to the bottom of this page and click Verify Step.
 If you don’t have an account, follow the below steps.
 You need the following to set one up.

-- Credit card (Amazon Connect provides a free tier.
+- Personal credit card (Amazon Connect provides a free tier.
 Additional usage incurs standard fees for Amazon Connect.)

-- Phone number, to confirm your account signup.
+- Personal phone number, to confirm your account signup

 Sign Up for an AWS Account